Thanks for stopping by. I'm glad you found my home on the Web and hope you'll return occasionally to see what's new.

 I look forward to hearing from you.

 The wait is over!
 In Firefly Valley, the second of my Texas Crossroads contemporary romances, is now available in both print and ebook versions.
-I've been pleased with the early reviews and hope you agree with RT BookReviews, which rated it a page turner and called it "a story that is a delight to read."
+I've been pleased with readers' reactions and hope you agree with RT BookReviews, which rated it a page turner and called it "a story that is a delight to read."

 So, what's it about?
 The last thing Marisa St. George wants is to return to her home town, but after she loses her job, she has no choice.
 She's only been home for a couple days when she meets Blake Kendall, the man who makes her believe in love at first sight until ...
 No, I'm not going to spoil the story.
 Let's just say they're both in for some surprises.